ysaito2/blog/_posts/2021-12-18-Elongineering.md

 &nbsp;&nbsp;

-I'd like to first point out that I do believe some are born with innate skills, like physicist John von Neumann, who apparently could recite entire books out of memory(!) and many others who lead the way in the [development of the digital era](https://www.amazon.com/Dream-Machine-M-Mitchell-Waldrop/dp/1732265119).
-But its also worth noting that great men and women who accomplished extraordinary achievements during their careers have made excruciating efforts, as pointed out in [Talent is overrated](https://geoffcolvin.com/books/talent-is-overrated/).
-Looking at Elon's bio, there really isn't anything that stands out, up until selling his first company X. Unlike the geniuses that appear in the "Dream Machine", I don't think he was born with any innate skills.
+I'd like to mention that I do believe some are born with innate skills, like physicist John von Neumann, who apparently could recite entire books out of memory(!) and many researchers who lead the way in the [development of the digital era](https://www.amazon.com/Dream-Machine-M-Mitchell-Waldrop/dp/1732265119).
+But its also worth noting that great men and women who accomplished extraordinary achievements during their careers have made excruciating efforts (check [Talent is overrated](https://geoffcolvin.com/books/talent-is-overrated/)).
+Looking at Elon's bio, there really isn't anything that stands out, up until selling his first company X. Unlike the geniuses that appear in the "Dream Machine", I don't think he was born with any special talent.
 I hope you will keep reading with this in mind.

 &nbsp;&nbsp;